 By default, a Georgia limited liability company is taxed as a pass-through entity.
 Basically, the LLC itself doesn’t pay income taxes on the business entity level.
 The tax burden “passes through” to the members, who report their income on their personal tax returns.
 This tax structure applies for both federal income taxes and state ones.

 Another tax benefit of forming an LLC is that you can actually pick the tax status that works best for you.
 Being taxed like a sole proprietor (for single-member LLCs) or partnership (for multi-member LLCs) happens automatically.
-But you can file paperwork to elect C corporation status or S corporation status if you wish.
+But you can file paperwork to elect What is a C corporation? status or S corporation (please see our What is an S Corp? page) status if you wish.
 Depending on your financial circumstances, these options might give you tax advantages.

 If you’re not sure which tax status is best for your business, we highly recommend consulting with a business attorney.